-Most of the skills I've used to battle this cycle have been from the Mindfulness and Distress Tolerance modules, with a touch of Emotion Regulation.
+Most of the skills I've used to battle this currently cycle of anxiety and depression has been from Mindfulness and Distress Tolerance modules, with a touch of Emotion Regulation.
 From Mindfulness: I've been trying to stay in the present when I notice myself ruminating on painful past events and trying to participate more mindfully when I do engage with the world and my doggo.
 From Distress Tolerance: I've been trying to build up my daily resiliency by taking better care of myself, my home, and my dog.
-I've also been trying to go to bed before midnight and started using CBD oil to help bring my baseline anxiety levels down to a more tolerable place.
+Emotion Regulation: I've also been trying to go to bed before midnight and started using CBD oil to help bring my baseline anxiety levels down to a more tolerable place.
 So far, so good!